AryanRai/Ally/README.md

-# Ally – DroidCore Desktop Overlay
+# Ally – Unified Robot Cognitive Overlay

-**Ally** is a **glassmorphic, picture-in-picture desktop overlay** that provides advanced access to local and remote LLMs, convenience tools for instant actions, and a bridge to the **DroidCore** robotic platform.
+**Ally** is a **glassmorphic, picture-in-picture desktop overlay** that provides advanced access to local and remote LLMs, comprehensive tool calling framework, and seamless integration with the **Comms v4.0 Unified Robot Cognitive Overlay Platform**.

-It runs as a floating, always-on-top Electron app with Apple-style glass UI, animated interactions, and seamless integration with **Ollama (local models like gpt-oss-20b)**.
-All chats are logged to a **Vercel-hosted API** with an exposed external domain, enabling persistent conversation history, analytics, and remote control signals for the robot.
-The API uses Supabase for database storage and integrates with the PC LLM via public IP exposure.
+It runs as a floating, always-on-top Electron app with Apple-style glass UI, animated interactions, and seamless integration with **Ollama (local models like gpt-oss-20b)** and the **Chyappy v4.0 Unified Protocol**.
+All chats are logged to a **Vercel-hosted API** with an exposed external domain, enabling persistent conversation history, analytics, and direct robot control through the unified tool calling framework.
+The API uses Supabase for database storage and integrates with the Comms v4.0 platform for real-time robot cognitive processing.

 ---